 If you want your botlet to be semantic (i.e., easily chainable with other botlets) and interoperable with other skills, define actions as its interface.

 For more information about services and actions, see: Services.

 Take as an example a flower ordering botlet.
 This type of botlet can consume the name of the flower and its color.
 It can also send out the flower order number in such a way that it can be reused in other flows and connected to, for example, delivery botlet.
 This refers to the concept of botlet “chaining.”

 Let’s assume you want to create a flower ordering skill.
 It can contain several elements.

 It can get some information about the person who is ordering the flowers.
 It can allow the user to order a courier service.
 The skill can also allow the user to add a gift item to the order like a box of chocolates.

 These additions to the flower order are handled by sub botlets.
-For instance, you might already have the logic that finds a courier written in C# and hosted on cloud.
-You might have found a public API that calls a courier.
+For instance, you might already have the logic that finds a courier written in C#.
+You might have found a public API that calls a courier that is hosted in the cloud.
 Additionally, a prebuilt botlet in the Store can find the location of the user.
-You can combine all these elements into a skill by registering the first two components as services in the Store and connecting them to the third one using the entity types.
+You can combine all these elements into a skill by registering the first two components as services in the Store and connecting them to the third one using entity types.

 Let’s assume that you found the location of a user who this order is supposed to be sent to.
 The botlet sends out the actual location, and then you take in the courier service that consumes this location.
 These are the elements of the flow.
 You “stitch” these botlets together using SCL.